 - Kaiser, (pictured at right) a SAR dog spent nine days at the World Trade Center site.
 He retired in 2010 and died at the age of 15.

-- Riley, Golden Retriever, a rescue dog is transported out of the debris of the World Trade Center.
-Photo taken by U.S. Navy Photo by Journalist 1st Class Preston Keres
+- Riley, Golden Retriever, a rescue dog often seen in a photo taken by U.S. Navy Photo by Journalist 1st Class Preston Keres transported out of the debris of the World Trade Center.

 More than 300 dogs worked at ground zero either on the pile as search & rescue (or recovery) and the many therapy dogs.